1chipML/1chipML/prototype/genetic_curve_fitting_prototype/README.md

 ## Presentation

-The current prototype uses a genetic algorithm to estimate the polynomial equation representing a series of coordinates in order to deteect possibles anomalies in the coordinates.
+The current prototype uses a genetic algorithm to estimate the polynomial equation representing a series of coordinates in order to detect possibles anomalies in the coordinates.

 ## Requirements